ScarletPixie/c-linked-lists/lists_1/t_list.md

 <br>

 ## t_list	\*lst_slice(t_list \*\*head, size_t start, size_t size)
-Takes as argument the address of a pointer to the start of the list, the start index at which the list will be cut and how many nodes will be cut from start index.
+Takes a double pointer to the start of a list, the start index at which the list will be cut and how many nodes will be cut from start index.
 This function will have no effect if: head is NULL, list is empty or start index is out of bounds.
 This function works similarly to lst_pop but instead of poping one node this function "pops" (size - start) nodes.
 It will return a new list or NULL on failure
 ```c